tachibana51/fast-unsafe-heap-template-for-abc/README.md

 # fast-unsafe-heap-template-for-abc
 rough memory allocation template only for AtCoder
+for C/C++